-This rotary drilling training course provides an in depth insight into the use of rotary drilling techniques within geotechnics.
+This two day course provides an in depth insight into the use of rotary drilling techniques within geotechnics.
 The course will look at the optimum techniques to obtain the information or parameters required or to maintain hole integrity for installations.
-The content is equally relevant for rotary drilling for ground investigations, geothermal wells and water wells.
+The content is relevant for rotary drilling for ground investigations.

 The course is a unique opportunity to learn about drilling techniques as well as assessing and observing rigs in operation.
 The content will include drilling techniques and equipment, advantages and limitations and new technologies as well as the legislative requirements which impact on rotary drilling.
-The course will comprise some theory in the classroom but will also be based outside with rotary drill rigs in action.
+The course will comprise theory in the classroom and also outside with a rotary drill rig.

 - Update on current British Standards in relation to drilling